bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 p = Plan(m, sim_rng)
 ```

-The plan shows us the list of exogenous values (variable or shocks) for each
+The plan shows us the list of exogenous values (variables or shocks) for each
 period or sub-range of the simulation.
 By default, all shocks are exogenous and
 all variables are endogenous.